binwiederhier/ntfy/docs/subscribe/api.md

 # Subscribe via API
-You can create and subscribe to a topic either in the [web UI](web.md), via the [phone app](phone.md), or in your own app or script by subscribing the API.
+You can create and subscribe to a topic in the [web UI](web.md), via the [phone app](phone.md), via the [ntfy CLI](cli.md), or in your own app or script by subscribing the API.
 This page describes how to subscribe via API.
 You may also want to check out the page that describes how to [publish messages](../publish.md).

 The subscription API relies on a simple HTTP GET request with a streaming HTTP response, i.e **you open a GET request and the connection stays open forever**, sending messages back as they come in.
 There are three different API endpoints, which